Marlrus/warlrus-cli/README.md

 - [x] Do checksum with download instead of scrapping
 - [x] Only progess output from wget
+- [x] Change update-nvim to same structure with nvim as base and update secondary
 - [ ] html
 - [ ] yarn
 - [ ] pnpm